Menu Close

 it is only for people who meditate

-Mindfulness can be practiced by anyone, regardless of whether they meditate.
+Mindfulness can be practised by anyone, regardless of whether they meditate.
 It can be integrated into daily activities and doesn’t require special training or equipment.

 it takes too much time and effort